IV Therapy

 • Reduced consciousness or swallowing difficulties

-A proper medical assessment by a doctor is essential before any IV is administered.
+A proper medical assessment by qualified medical personnel is essential before any IV is administered.
 At DocSquad, every home IV therapy begins with a clinical review to determine if the treatment is suitable and safe for you at home.

 2. IV Therapy Is Not a "Quick Fix"